medusa-project/kumquat/README.md

 2. Click the `0 objects` button.
 3. Click the `Sync` button.
 4. In the `Sync Items` panel, make sure `Create` is checked, and click `Sync.` This will invoke a background job.
-Use `bundle exec rake jobs:workoff` to start it.
+Use `bin/rails jobs:workoff` to start it.
 Wait for it to complete.

 ### Import the collection's metadata